 Why Do You Feel Worse After Using an Infrared Sauna?

 The main reason you feel worse after using an infrared sauna is dehydration.
 Your body is unaccustomed to the infrared heat and that leads to severe dehydration.
-That said, some other less common reasons include perhaps you stayed too long at the sauna, or the temperature is set too high or it could even be an underlying health condition, among other things.
+That said, some other less common reasons include perhaps you staying too long at the sauna, the temperature being set too high or it could even an underlying health condition, among other things.

 In this section, we are going to take a detailed look at all these reasons and more:

 1. Body is Unaccustomed to Infrared Heat

 First-time users feel bad after using an infrared sauna because they are unaccustomed to tolerating infrared heat.
 You may have been using traditional saunas or steam saunas all your life but infrared heat is different.

 A traditional sauna heats the air around you, but in an infrared sauna, infrared lights penetrate your skin and heat the body directly.
 So all you need to do is get used to the infrared heat by visiting the sauna regularly.